Healing the Liver for Emotional Harmony: TCM Insights & Remedies

 In TCM, each organ is associated with specific emotions.
 The Liver is predominantly linked to anger, frustration, irritability, and resentment.
 These emotions can arise when the Liver’s Qi becomes stagnant or unbalanced.
 Conversely, prolonged or intense experiences of these emotions can further disrupt the Liver’s harmony, creating a cyclical pattern of imbalance.

 According to TCM, repressed or excessive emotions like anger can cause physical problems.
 However, when we approach these feelings openly and allow them to flow and change, they can give us the energy to follow our highest visions and direction.
 An energy called the Hun, in Chinese medicine, governs this transformation — the part of us that, when we stay connected to our Heart, can use our assertive energy to benefit all beings.
-I discuss this in much more detail in my upcoming book to be released this year.
-Get on the mailing list to hear when it comes out.
+I discuss this in much more detail in my book Wisdom of the Earth Wisdom of the Body.

 We can divide emotional concerns regarding liver imbalances into two categories.
 Generally speaking, states of excess tend toward overreactive and aggressive emotions.
 In contrast, states of deficiency tend toward emotional states that cause withdrawal, anxiety, and timidity.
 As you can see, according to TCM, emotions and physical health are deeply intertwined, and an imbalance in the Liver can manifest in different ways.